GlassCol/retail-demo/README.md

 # Compatability
 This application is completly mobile friendly and is able to run on any and all operating systems other than apple products

+Local Images may not be loaded on google chrome so I have disabled the images items.
+If you would like to enable images for the program simply visit line 26 of ItemCard.jsx and replace the === with !== Then do the same on line 14 of OrderedItemCard.jsx